How to integrate UFT(QTP) with ALM (Quality Center)

 Connecting UFT and ALM

-Step 2) Navigate the ALM menu and select ALM connection.
+Step 2) Navigate the ALM menu and select ALM Connection.

 Connecting UFT and ALM

-Step 3) ALM connection dialog opens.
+Step 3) The ALM connection dialog opens.

-1. Enter the ALM server URL
+1. Enter the ALM server URL.

-2. Enter the UserName
+2. Enter the UserName.

-3. Enter the Password and click ‘Connect’
+3. Enter the Password and click ‘Connect’.

 Connecting UFT and ALM